sanjaybalekar/sanjaybalekar/README.md

 - # Hi, I’m Sanjay Balekar and I am avid learner
+- ## Enthusiastt Data Scientiest
-- ## I’m interested in Python,Data Science, Machine Learning
+- ## Passionate about deep knowledge of Machine Learning, Python, SQL
 -  I’m currently learning  Artificial Intelligence

 - ## What do I do for Fun?